Chlorella is a type of algae that grows in fresh water. The whole plant is used to make nutritional supplements and medicine.

 Chlorella is a good source of protein, fats, carbohydrates, fiber, chlorophyll, vitamins, and minerals.
 The cell wall of chlorella must be broken down before people can digest it.

 - Fibromyalgia.
-Some people with fibromyalgia say they feel better when they take chlorella tablets plus a liquid extract containing malic acid daily for two months.
+Some people with fibromyalgia say they feel better when they take chlorella tablets plus a liquid extract containing malic acid daily for 2 months.

 - Cancer prevention.